Ivy-Apps/compose-hammer/README.md

 This will motivate us to work harder and make the plugin better._

-**P.S.** Feel free to report any bugs, missing components or your feedback at general at `iliyan.germanov971@gmail.com`.
+**P.S.** Feel free to report any bugs, missing components or your feedback at our [Compose Hammer Telegram chat](https://t.me/+U9Qn68cZxYIxNDA0).
 <!-- Plugin description end -->